A beautiful kitchen can be a great place to cook and chat with your close ones. Now, you can make it without the help of designers.

 1. White And Brown Midcentury Modern Style

 If you have a big kitchen and want to keep many cabinets for storage, then this mid-century modern kitchen design is a great idea.
-The cabinets are made with wood, while the rest of the kitchen is in white.
+The cabinets are made of wood, while the rest of the kitchen is in white.
 As you can see, natural light is streaming in from the top, giving it a very refreshing look.

 You can also opt for handmade white tiles measuring 3 x 12 inches for the backsplash.
 The cooking space can be made in white to make it look bigger.
 Pair it up with a few pendant lights, and you are good to go.

-2. White Mid Century Modern Design
+2. White Mid-Century Modern Design

 Are you planning to keep colorful appliances in the kitchen?
 Then the white mid-century design will be a great option.
-It comes with floating shelves, backsplash, along with countertops made with white marble.
+It comes with floating shelves, a backsplash, along with countertops made with white marble.
 This makes it look stylish, and you can add a splash of brown by painting the sides of the kitchen island with brown paint.

 If you are not too sure about maintaining white, then you can opt for other pastel colors.
 Then keep all your colorful utensils and appliances on top.
 This mid-century kitchen looks beautiful but can be slightly difficult to maintain.

-3. Walnut Wood Mid Century Modern Kitchen
+3. Walnut Wood Mid-Century Modern Kitchen

 Imagine a kitchen with a counter stool completely done with wood!
 Yes, the walnut wood mid-century modern kitchen will give you a rich and classy feel.
 The island top is made of marble, while the floor is made of sawn white oak.

 Moreover, it looks rich and adds to the aesthetics of contemporary kitchens.
-The brown-colored cabinets are paired with a white or a gray knob to complete the look.
+The brown-colored cabinets are paired with a white or gray knob to complete the look.
 Pair it up with broad pendant lights, and you have a very attractive space to boast of.

 4. Glass Tiled Kitchen

 If you have a long space behind the kitchen cabinets and sink, then you can opt for glass tiles.
-This mid-century modern kitchen design is a fabulous idea for spaces that needs to be done in white.
+This mid-century modern kitchen design is a fabulous idea for spaces that need to be done in white.